Optical conductivity of bilayer dice lattices: Calculation of optical conductivity

-After using Eq.~(\ref{App-Conductivity-SD-Jacobian}), the above expression reduces to Eq.~(\ref{Conductivity-hub-SD-sigma-xx}).
+\end{widetext} where we used Eq.~(\ref{App-Conductivity-SD-Jacobian}) in the last line.
 The integral over $\phi$ can be taken numerically.
-It is also possible to calculate it analytically for $T\to0$ in terms of hypergeometric functions, however, the corresponding expressions are too bulky to be presented here.
+It is also possible to calculate it analytically for $T\to0$ in terms of hypergeometric functions; however, the corresponding expressions are too bulky to be presented here.